WeAreProductive/drawing-DApp/drawing-BE/README.md

  docker compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose-host.yml down

-# make the be using vite instead of webpack - problem loading ethers
+- make the be using vite instead of webpack - problem with ethers.js
 - add FE logic to communicate with the rollups - see in rollups examples frontend-echo
 - write and retrieve images to/from external source - can it be the address of the FE app? see twiki https://github.com/saghul/txiki.js
-- test the module to reload BE server on changes
 - remove obsolete files

 - deploy - use production mode with docker ? localhost ? testnet ?